Do you dream of living off the land and getting in touch with your inner pioneer? If so, farming might be for you!

 Farming is a complex, challenging, and rewarding career.
 You’ll find many types of farming, and each type requires specialized expertise and skills.
 Farmers raise crops, livestock, fish, poultry, dairy cows, honeybees, trees, ornamental plants, and more.

 Most crop farms are in California and the Midwest, but you can find crop farms throughout the United States.
-According to the USDA, the most common crops are corn, cotton, fruit, legumes, nuts, rice, soybeans, vegetables, and wheat.
+According to the United States Department of Agriculture (USDA), the most common crops are corn, cotton, fruit, legumes, nuts, rice, soybeans, vegetables, and wheat.
 Crop farmers’ responsibilities include:

 - Preparing land for crop planting